-By the mid-'70s, Austin is firmly rooted as the center of the "outlaw" country music movement, but, bucking that trend, the Country Nu-Notes' music clings to traditional country motifs but occasionally ventures out into folk and faux-progressive country.
-For example, the Nu-Notes Sonobeat session includes covers of Ray Price's classic My Shoes Keep Walking Back to You, Gordon Lightfoot's folk-rock Sundown, Willie Nelson's pop standard Night Life (recorded by Don Dean as a Sonobeat stereo 45 RPM single in 1967), and This Drinkin' Thing (first recorded by honky-tonk country star Gary Stewart).
+By the mid-'70s, Austin is firmly rooted as the center of the progressive ("outlaw") country music movement, but, bucking that trend, the Country Nu-Notes’ music clings to traditional country-western motifs but occasionally ventures out into folk and faux-progressive country.
+For example, the Nu-Notes’ Sonobeat session includes covers of country star Ray Price’s classic My Shoes Keep Walking Back to You, Gordon Lightfoot’s folk-rock Sundown, Willie Nelson’s pop standard Night Life (recorded by Don Dean as a Sonobeat stereo 45 RPM single in 1967), and This Drinkin’ Thing (first recorded by honky-tonk country star Gary Stewart).
 The band even channels a mariachi band with a cover of the polka standard Peanuts.
-Since the Country Nu-Notes backs Johnny Lyon and Janet Lynn on Sonobeat sessions a year earlier, in 1973, we're pretty sure the Nu-Notes consists of Johnny Lyon on guitar and vocals, Janet Lynn on vocals, Phil Tucker on lead guitar, Jimmy Plaqert on steel guitar, Bob Garrett on drums, and Micky Rice on bass.

-In fact, there seems no doubt that the Country Nu-Notes is Johnny Lyon's band.
-The Sonobeat recordings are made during the band's first year together.
-And, remarkably, Johnny keeps the Nu-Notes together and performing for over 30 years, albeit with many personnel changes.
-The Country Nu-Notes' recordings and Sonobeat's stereo 45 RPM single by the Afro-Caravan – recorded at HemisFair '68 in San Antonio – are the only known live recordings made by Sonobeat; however, we don't hear any actual audience noise, such as applause or chatter, on the Nu-Notes' tapes, suggesting that the Nu-Notes sessions may not be "live" recordings at all but, rather, are recorded when the Broken Spoke is closed to the public.
+In fact, there seems no doubt that the Country Nu-Notes is is Johnny Lyon’s band from the beginning.
+Remarkably, Johnny keeps the Nu-Notes together and performing for over 30 years, albeit with several personnel changes along the way.
+The Country Nu-Notes’ recordings and Sonobeat’s stereo 45 RPM single by The Afro-Caravan – recorded at the HemisFair ’68 world’s fair in San Antonio, Texas – are the only known live recordings made by Sonobeat; however, we don't hear any actual audience noise, such as applause or chatter, on the Nu-Notes' tapes, suggesting that the Nu-Notes sessions may not be "live" recordings after all but, rather, are recorded on a Sunday evening when the Broken Spoke is closed to the public.

-Country Nu-Notes founder Johnny Lyon hails from Bryan, Texas, a little over 100 miles east of Austin; in 1978, Johnny founds his Texas Hall of Fame, celebrating Texas country music, in Bryan.
+Nu-Notes founder Johnny Lyon hails from Bryan, Texas, a little over 100 miles east of Austin; in 1978, Johnny establishes the Texas Hall of Fame, celebrating Texas country music, in Bryan.
 Johnny passes away on November 28, 2010.
 Just over a year later, in December 2011 and after 33 years celebrating traditional live country music, the Hall of Fame closes down.
 Meanwhile, soon after the Sonobeat Nu-Notes session, Janet moves to Nashville to build her singing career but returns to Austin several years later, where she has remained since.